 The period of departure is an uncomfortable time for both the employer and the exiting employee.

-Whenever possible, the exit interview should be done by someone other than the departing employee's supervisor.
-Your best bet is to have someone from the hr department conduct the interview.
-Hold the interview in a private location (e.g. a conference room) and keep the interview short.
+Whenever possible, the exit review should be led by someone other than the departing employee's supervisor.
+Your best bet is to have senior leaders from the HR department conduct the interview.
+Interview in a private location (e.g., a conference room) and keep the conversation short and to the point.

-7. Have Survey Tools At Hand
+7. Use Survey Tools

-An online survey tool provides a surplus of benefits such as:
+An online survey tool provides a surplus of benefits, such as:

 Predefined intelligent questions

 You don't have to fumble around about what questions to ask in the exit reviews.
 An online survey tool makes it easier to get the relevant employee feedback data with a set of predefined questions.